socketry/xrb/README.md

 There is a [language-trenni](https://atom.io/packages/language-trenni) package for the [Atom text editor](https://atom.io).
 It provides syntax highlighting and integration when Trenni is used with the [utopia web framework](https://github.com/ioquatix/utopia).

+[Trenni Formatters](https://github.com/ioquatix/trenni-formatters) is a separate gem that uses `Trenni::Builder` to generate HTML forms easily.

 ## Contributing

 1. Fork it